Employers just want people who can do the job, right?

 Well, yes.
 But also no.

 Those specific skills are essential for landing a role in your field, sure.
-But they aren’t the only things your future boss (🤞) wants in a candidate.
+But they aren’t the only skills that employers look for.

 There are some capabilities that can make you a more valuable team member in any workplace – from cafés to hospitals, from offices to courtrooms.
 These skills (some people call them “employability skills”) show employers you have more than the technical knowhow to do the things.
 They prove you’re a decent person to work with and someone who can deal with whatever the workplace throws at you.